jellydn/vscode-fzf-picker/README.md

 </details>

-## Live Grep

-The Live Grep feature now supports selecting multiple files.
-Users can use the following keys in fzf:

-- Tab: Select/deselect a file
-- Shift+Tab: Deselect all files
-- Enter: Confirm selection(s)

-Multiple selected files will be opened in separate tabs or windows, depending on your VS Code configuration.

-- [ ] TODO: Add new demo per setting

 ## Requirements

 Ensure you can run `fzf`, `rg`, `bat`, and `sed` directly in your terminal.
 If those work, this plugin will work as expected.